run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/reports/use/cost-of-unavailability.md

 title: Report about cost of unavailability of a service
 Description: Is intended to verify the report that demonstrates the cost per hour of unavailability of a service
 #Report about cost of unavailability of a service

-This knowledge is intended to verify the report that demonstrates the cost per hour of unavailability of a service, where:
+This document is intended to verify the report that demonstrates the cost per hour of unavailability of a service, where:
 •	Time Available: time (within the working day) that incidents of the service became available in the period;
 •	Time of Unavailability: time in hours (within the working day) that service incidents became unavailable during the period;
 •	Number of breakdowns: number of service incidents;